-We believe that these market conditions have created significant opportunities to source attractive risk in the lines of business that we write, and that we believe will result in superior returns for our shareholders.
-In the first quarter of 2021 we grew gross premiums written in areas where we saw the most opportunities for growth, notably, in our Casualty and Specialty segment and other property class of business.
+We believe that market conditions have created significant opportunities to source attractive risk in the lines of business that we write, and that we believe will result in superior returns for our shareholders.
+In the second quarter of 2021 we grew gross premiums written in areas where we saw the most opportunities for growth, notably, in our Casualty and Specialty segment and other property class of business.
 These areas of our business are particularly attractive at this time due to above trend rate increases, our strong risk selection capabilities and our long-standing customer relationships which provide us with superior access to these lines of business.

-Additionally, we believe that we are uniquely positioned to write a variety of risks, leveraging the enhancements we made over the last several years to our risk and capital management technology and underwriting expertise to cover additional lines of business.
-We anticipate that the markets in which we participate will continue to harden in 2021, and we plan to continue to seek to take advantage of additional opportunities throughout the year.
+We believe that we are uniquely positioned to write a variety of risks, leveraging the enhancements we made over the last several years to our risk and capital management technology and underwriting expertise to cover additional lines of business.
+We plan to continue to seek to take advantage of additional opportunities throughout the year and believe that strategic decisions that we have made in prior periods have laid the foundation for these initiatives.
 We believe that our clients value our ability to be a long-term partner who brings access to multiple forms of capital and innovative, large-scale solutions.

 Property.
-Winter Storm Uri posed unique challenges in the first quarter of 2021.
-However, we took a disciplined approach at the January 1 and April 1 property catastrophe renewals, expanding participation predominately with existing customers at improved rates.
-We also grew in catastrophe-exposed U.S. property excess and surplus lines in the other property class of business.
-We continue to carefully monitor ongoing, adverse trends in the Florida market with respect to claims practices, litigation risks, and exposure growth, and are prepared to continue to reduce our exposure to risks and accounts exposed to these trends.
+We continued to grow in catastrophe-exposed U.S. property excess and surplus lines in the other property class of business.
+We continue to carefully monitor ongoing, adverse trends in the Florida market with respect to claims practices, litigation risks, and exposure growth, and have continued to reduce our exposure to risks and accounts exposed to these trends.
+However, while we have moved away from some programs in Florida, Southeast U.S. wind risk remains a primary risk in our portfolio as we have moved towards more regional and nationwide programs and accessed this risk through the other property class of business.